Git Integration for Jira Cloud Documentation

 Status Description

-INDEXED Integration or repository has been indexed and no errors were detected.
+INDEXED The integration or repository has been indexed and no errors were detected.

-QUEUED Integration or repository is actively queued for indexing.
+QUEUED The integration or repository is actively queued for indexing.

-INDEXING Indexer is actively checking integration or repository for changes.
+INDEXING The indexer is actively checking the integration or repository for changes.

-ERROR Integration has at least one repository in an error state (and not updating) and at least one repository was successfully updated.
+ERROR The integration has at least one repository in an error state (and not updating) and at least one repository was successfully updated.

-ERROR Integration or all repositories are in an error state and are not updating.
+ERROR The integration or all repositories are in an error state and are not updating.

 The upper limit of the indexer checking frequency is daily (24 hours / 86400 seconds).
 The integration and repository indexer checking upper limit follows the same value.